Deathlord89/dotfiles/README.md

 This repository contains system configuration, user environment, development tools, and desktop management.

 > [!CAUTION]
+> DO NOT DOWNLOAD AND RUN `nixos-rebuild` ON THIS REPOSITORY! \
-> This flake is only designed for my systems.
+> This flake is designed for my systems only.
 > The user password is encrypted in a separate private repository using sops-nix.
 > Without the secrets, you cannot log in to the system.
+> If you run `nixos-rebuild boot/switch/test --flake .` on this folder, it will completely overwrite your current system!

 ---